 Fake job offers

-Beware of hoax or fake job offers from people pretending to be recruiting for BAM.
+Beware of hoax or fake offers from people pretending to be recruiting for BAM.
 We always go through a formal recruitment process.
-We do not recruit by email and we do not use on-line questionnaires.
+We do not recruit by email and we do not use on-line questionnaires to recruit.

 How to spot a fake job offer